Marco van Ginkel: Chelsea

 On 3 July 2013, English Premier League club Chelsea announced that they had reached an agreement with Vitesse for the transfer of Van Ginkel.
 With the fee reported to be in the region of £8 million.
 On 5 July, Chelsea confirmed that they had completed the signing of Van Ginkel, with the Dutch international midfielder signing a five-year contract with the club.
 Speaking to the official Chelsea website upon his signing with the club, Van Ginkel described himself as "a box-to-box player" who "covers a lot of metres and can score a goal".

 2013–14 season

-On the opening day of the 2013–14 Premier League season, Van Ginkel made his competitive debut for Chelsea as a substitute against Hull City.
+On the opening day of the 2013–14 season, Van Ginkel made his competitive debut for Chelsea as a substitute against Hull City.
 On 18 September 2013, he played his first UEFA Champions League game in a 2–1 home defeat by Basel.
 On 24 September, in a League Cup match against Swindon Town, Van Ginkel suffered an anterior cruciate ligament (ACL) injury that kept him out of play for around seven months.

 Van Ginkel made his competitive return to football in Chelsea's under-21s' match away to Manchester United on 21 March 2014.